CLI Reference#

 jac eject |

-Compile a project to standalone Python + JavaScript (zero .jac files) |
+Compile a project into a runnable FastAPI + JavaScript app (zero .jac files) |

 jac grammar |